FAQ

 Pass explicit paths or globs to commands that need them:

-markspec validate docs/requirements.md
+markspec check docs/requirements.md

 markspec compile "docs/**/*.md" src/main.rs